 5] DNS Server

 Have you configured an extra-secure DNS?
-If yes, then, in that case, you can change to a less rigid DNS or use the ISP DNS and try downloading again.
-Y
+If yes, you can switch to a less-strict DNS server or use the ISP DNS and try downloading again.

 Related: